felipap/bdbook/README.md

 # To Do:

 - [ ] Add precision indicator to information.
+- [ ] Improve triggering of facebook content script.
+- [ ] Improve UX.
+Make is easier to understand how it works.
 - [ ] Cache people that user asks to consider as Yale students.

 # License